Flipping on the tank light to be greeted with a big bobbing pine cone of a fish is undoubtedly alarming.

 - Redness of skin or fins

-Bloat has a handful of common causes, each has its own course of treatment – and I’ll get to those in a second – but for now, let’s figure out what causes this, shall we?
+Bloat has a handful of common causes, and I’ll get to those in a second.
+For now, let’s figure out what causes this, shall we?

 - Internal bacterial infection